Scalable Drift Monitoring in Medical Imaging AI: Introduction

+Building on our previous conference paper \cite{merkow_chexstray_2023}, this work presents several key contributions to the field of AI model monitoring for medical imaging.
+We present MMC+, an extension that solidifies the framework and includes design principles for effective drift monitoring systems.
+The contributions of this manuscript include (1) identifying essential properties that drift monitoring components should possess for robust deployment across diverse clinical settings; (2) demonstrating how foundation models provide image representations that satisfy scalability requirements; (3) conducting a real-world validation during the COVID-19 pandemic at a single academic medical center to evaluate these design principles; (4) analyzing the relationship between drift signals and model performance to understand when monitoring indicates the need for intervention; and (5) presenting an operational approach showing how characterized baseline ranges guide decisions about performance audits versus system stability.
+These insights provide guidance for architecting drift monitoring systems in medical imaging AI.

 The implications of these findings are significant for the field of medical imaging AI, where data shifts can occur due to a variety of factors, such as changes in patient demographics, disease prevalence, and imaging protocols.
-By leveraging data drift monitoring, we can gain insight into different factors that drive change in model performance, helping us identify root causes, addressing gaps in many current monitoring solutions.
-This approach aligns with the need for a systematic, real-time performance monitoring framework that can adapt to the unique challenges posed by medical imaging data, ultimately supporting the broader adoption and integration of AI solutions in healthcare settings.
+By leveraging data drift monitoring, we can gain insight into different factors that drive change in model performance, helping us identify root causes and address gaps in many current monitoring solutions.
+This approach aligns with the need for a systematic, real-time performance monitoring framework that can adapt to the unique challenges posed by medical imaging data, ultimately supporting the broader adoption and integration of AI solutions in healthcare settings and simplifying regulatory compliance by providing traceable, auditable performance metrics that align with FDA requirements.